mszurgot/github-actions-test-sandbox/README.md

 # github-actions-test-sandbox
-Repository just to test some solutions with Github Actions
+Repository just to test some solutions with Github Actions.